hyperblast/ddb_signals/README.md

 How to build
 ---
-`CFLAGS=-I/opt/deadbeef/include make` will build the plugin file.
-If you have `deadbeef.h` in different directory adjust `CFLAGS` accordingly.
+`make` will build the plugin file.
 Make sure you have build tools installed.

 How to install
 ---